bicycle-codes/identity/README.md

 npx partykit deploy --with-vars
 ```

 There is an env variable, `PARTYKIT_TOKEN`, on github.
-This is for deploying partykit automatically on any github push, not for our app.
+This is for deploying partykit automatically on any github push.
+It's not used by our app.

 -------------------------------------------------------------------------